shwina/still-magic/_en/verify.md

   </tr>
 </table>

--   Here's a clearer view of some of the values our scheme can represent:
+Here's a clearer view of some of the values our scheme can represent:

 {% include figure.html id="f:verify-spacing" src="../../figures/number_spacing.png" caption="Number Spacing" %}

--   There are a lot of values we *can't* store
-    -   Can do 8 and 10 but not 9
+A lot of values are missing from this diagram: for example, it includes 8 and 10 but not 9.
-    -   Exactly like the problem writing out 1/3 in decimal: have to round that to 0.3333 or 0.3334
+This is exactly like the problem writing out 1/3 in decimal: we have to round that to 0.3333 or 0.3334.

--   But if this scheme has no representation for 9, then 8+1 must be stored as either 8 or 10
+But if this scheme has no representation for 9, then 8+1 must be stored as either 8 or 10.
--   Which raises an interesting question: if 8+1 is 8, what is 8+1+1?
+This raises an interesting question: if 8+1 is 8, what is 8+1+1?
-    -   If we add from the left, 8+1 is 8, plus another 1 is 8 again
+If we add from the left, 8+1 is 8, plus another 1 is 8 again.
-    -   If we add from the right, 1+1 is 2, and 2+8 is 10
+If we add from the right, 1+1 is 2, and 2+8 is 10,
-    -   Changing the order of operations can make the difference between right and wrong
+so changing the order of operations can make the difference between right and wrong.

--   This is the sort of thing that numerical analysts spend their time on
-    -   In this case, if we sort the values and then add from smallest to largest, it gives us the best chance of getting the best answer
+In this case,
+if we sort the values and then add from smallest to largest, it gives us the best chance of getting the best answer.
-    -   In other situations, like inverting a matrix, the rules are more complicated
+In other situations,
+like inverting a matrix,
+the rules are more complicated.
-    -   Trust the authors of core libraries to get this right (just like electrical engineers trust oscilloscope makers)
+Just as electrical engineers trust oscilloscope makers, almost all data scientists should trust the authors of core libraries to get this right.

--   The absolute spacing between the values we can represent is uneven
-    -   But the relative spacing between each set of values stays the same
-    -   The first group is separated by 1, then the separation becomes 2, then 4, then 8
-    -   This happens because we're multiplying the same fixed set of mantissas by ever-larger exponents
-    -   Leads to some useful definitions
--   The [absolute error](#g:absolute-error) in some approximation to a value is the absolute value of the difference between the two
--   The [relative error](#g:relative-error) is the ratio of the absolute error to the value we're approximating
-    -   If we are off by 1 in approximating 8+1 and 56+1, that's the same absolute error
-    -   But the relative error is larger in the first case than in the second
--   Relative error is almost always more useful than absolute
-    -   It makes little sense to say that we're off by a hundredth when the value in question is a billionth
--   What does this have to do with testing?
+To make this more concrete,
+consider the short Python program below:

 ```python
 vals = []